Baghery/ABPR22/README.md

     <a href="https://deps.rs/repo/github/arkworks-rs/groth16"><img src="https://deps.rs/repo/github/arkworks-rs/groth16/status.svg"></a>
 </p>

 The arkworks ecosystem consist of Rust libraries for designing and working with __zero knowledge succinct non-interactive arguments (zkSNARKs)__.
-This repository contains an efficient implementation of the RO-based simulation extractable zk-SNARK presented in Section 4 of [[BPR20b]](https://eprint.iacr.org/2020/1306) which is the extended version of the paper [[BPR20a]](https://link.springer.com/chapter/10.1007/978-3-030-65411-5_22) published in CANS20 paper.
+This repository contains an efficient implementation of the RO-based simulation extractable variant of [[Groth16]](https://eprint.iacr.org/2016/260) zk-SNARK presented in Section 4 of [[ABPR21]](https://eprint.iacr.org/2020/1306) which is the extended version of the paper [[BPR20]](https://link.springer.com/chapter/10.1007/978-3-030-65411-5_22) published in CANS20 paper.
 The imlementations is done by Oussama Amine (University of Oslo) and Karim Baghery (KU Leuven).

 This library is released under the MIT License and the Apache v2 License (see [License](#license)).